Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 - Learn how to initiate the analysis of tabular data
 - Understand which aspects of a tabular dataset can be analyzed quantitatively
-- Learn to break down the analysis into smaller tasks, think in terms of computer logic, and translate these tasks into code
+- Learn to break down the analysis into smaller tasks, think in terms of computer logic by writing pseudocode, and translate these tasks into code
 - Learn using the Python library Pandas for analyzing tabular data
 - Learn using the Python library Plotly for visualizing tabular data